mnyrop/marii.info/_posts/2017-04-03-autogenerate-json-for-d3-from-jekyll-collection-data.markdown

 <br><br>
 # The Liquid

 Below you'll find step-by-step instructions for writing Liquid > JSON that can drive a D3 force graph.
 It assumes that you understand Jekyll and the basics of its templating engine Liquid.
-If you just want to copy the Liquid code in its entirety, you can grab the raw file [here](https://gist.github.com/mnyrop/17c54380e347f37beaa64cf8d2a64785)—just make sure its saved as a `.json` file in the root of your site, and Jekyll will compile it as valid JSON in your `_site` folder for you.
-But if you know the basics of Liquid and want to better understand the process in order to power your own visualizations, keep reading.

 __1. Create a variable `{% raw  %}{{ tags }}{% endraw %}` by looping through each collection item and joining its tag(s) into one long string, each separated by a `^` character.
 Then make a unique [pseudo-array / substring list](https://shopify.github.io/liquid/basics/types/#initializing-arrays) from `{% raw  %}{{ tags }}{% endraw %}` called `{% raw  %}{{ tag_nodes }}{% endraw %}`.__